flarnrules/rust_book/key_concepts.md

 We can Use the `->` with a function to tell the function to return a value when the function is called.

+## Control Flow

+If *expressions* use the `if` keyword to test a conditional and execute the following block of code if the conditional is true.
+If the conditional is false, the code will move on to the next block of code.
+We can string if *expressions* together with `else` and `else if`.

+Loops repeat a block of code.
+There are three types of loops:

 ## Ownership